DemiurgeF20-8063/Mechanic-and-Kit-Core-Dimensions/README.md

 1. 🔗 METADATA ATTRIBUTION LINK: Your creative work must be officially positioned as "One of the dimensions of the Mechanic & Kit multiverse."
 A direct hyperlink to the Author's official GitHub profile is strictly mandatory in the root description of your project.

 2. ⚛️ THE NON-RADIOACTIVE PHYSICS MANDATE (STRICT ENVIRONMENTAL LAW):
-   Any created dimension or third-party content must strictly adhere to the universal physical laws established by the Chords and the NSIR supercomputer.
+   Any created dimension or third-party content must strictly adhere to the universal physical laws established by the Chords and the ISORI supercomputer.
    - 🚫 Absolute Prohibition of Radiation: The concept of radioactive atomic decay does not exist within the multiverse.
 Atoms must possess absolute structural stability; radioactive isotopes and nuclear fallout are fundamentally impossible by design.
    - 📖 Mandatory Lore & Physics Alignment: External developers and co-authors are strongly required to thoroughly study and maintain the established custom physical rules of the M&K universe before drafting any mechanics or environment layouts.